 Posted on 1 Comment

-The process in desktop phishing is same as in phishing.
-The only difference is in the method of uploading our phishing files.
-Whereas in phishing we upload our files to an external server, in desktop phishing we upload our files to the server on our desktop.
-Why?
-Because there are three disadvantages in the former method.
+Desktop phishing is the same as phishing, the only difference being in the method hosting the files required for phishing.
+Whereas in phishing we upload our files to an external server, in desktop phishing we upload our files to the web server installed on our own desktop.
+Desktop phishing overcomes three disadvantages present in the traditional method of phishing.

-One, however hard we may try the URL always looks suspicious.
+One, however hard we may try, the URL will always looks suspicious in traditional method of phishing.

 Two, modern day browsers are capable of detecting phishing sites.

-Three, as soon as the webhosting provider detects that you hosted a phishing site, he will suspend your account.
+Three, as soon as the webhosting provider detects that you are hosting a phishing webpage, he will suspend your account.
 This will most likely happen within 24 hours.
 Desktop phishing overcomes all these defects.
-So now, let’s see how to hack a Facebook account with desktop phishing.
-As already told, this process is same as phishing, until the creation of phishing files which you can find here.Now Install Wamp Server on your windows machine.
+So now, let’s see how to desktop phish.
+As already told, desktop phishing is same as traditional phishing, until the creation of phishing files which you can find here.Now Install Wamp Server on your Windows machine.
 Next, install a VPN on your system to keep your IP static.
 See here.
 We are going to host our phishing files on our desktop and redirect the victim to our site.

 Here is the script of the “phish.php” we used.